sarahciston/codingcare/posts/0critintro.md

 Thus, form is always forming from within complex systems of interrelation.
 Formative and transformative technologies are more (and less) than their forms.
 They must emerge on our own terms — from the formats and methods of the communities they serve, with our values, goals, and approaches leading the way.

 Interdependence has been my intuitive compass, my frustration and fascination, for as long as I remember.
 I have searched for the means to describe this feeling, through art, literature, touch, and other means.
 Slowly and repeatedly, I keep finding that the best resources for describing this sense of interdependence come from Indigenous sources.

-`Interdependence is indigenous knowledge.`
+I keep returning to the realization that `Interdependence is indigenous knowledge.`

 >"an object or thing is not as important as one's relationship to it. [...] reality *is* relationships or sets of relationships." [@wilsonResearchCeremonyIndigenous2008, 73]